greje656/Questions/hiz.md

 ## The Problem of Tracing a Discrete Depth Buffer

-For me the most difficult artifact to understand and deal with implementing ssr is (by far) the implications of tracing a discreet depth buffer.
+For me the most difficult artifact to understand and deal with when implementing ssr is (by far) the implications of tracing a discreet depth buffer.
 Unless you can fully commit to the idea of tracing objects with infinite thicknesses, you will need to use some kind of depth threshold to mask a reflection if it's intersection with the geometry is not valid.
 If you do use a depth threshold then you can (will?) end up getting artifacts like these:

 [https://youtu.be/ZftaDG2q3D0](https://youtu.be/ZftaDG2q3D0)
 ![](https://github.com/greje656/Questions/blob/master/images/ssr25.jpg)